Giovanni Pascoli: Biography

-Giovanni Pascoli was born at San Mauro di Romagna (renamed "San Mauro Pascoli" in his honor in 1932), into a well-to-do family.
-He was the fourth of ten children of Ruggero Pascoli and Caterina Vincenzi Alloccatelli.
-His father was administrator of an estate of farm land of the Princes Torlonia on which the Pascoli family lived.

-On the evening of 10 August 1867 as Ruggero Pascoli was returning home from the market at Cesena in a carriage drawn by a black and white mare (cavalla storna), he was shot and killed by an assassin hiding in a ditch by the road.
+Giovanni Pascoli was born at San Mauro di Romagna in 1855.
+In 1867, when Giovanni Pascoli was 12, his father Ruggero Pascoli was shot and killed by an assassin hiding in a ditch by the road.
+Ruggero Pascoli was returning home from the market at Cesena in a carriage drawn by a black-and-white mare (cavalla storna).
 The mare continued slowly on her way and brought home the body of her slain master.
 The murderer was never apprehended.

-Giovanni Pascoli had a tragic childhood, struck by the murder of his father and the early deaths of his mother, sister and two brothers, and the subsequent financial decline of the family.
+Giovanni Pascoli had a tragic childhood, struck by the murder of his father and the early deaths of his mother, sister and two brothers and the subsequent financial decline of the family.
 The father's assassination echoes in particular in one of his most popular poems, "La cavalla storna".
 His whole first work, Myricae (1891), reflects his unhappy childhood.

-In 1871 he moved to Rimini with six of his brothers.
-Here he made friends with Andrea Costa, and began to participate in Socialist demonstrations.
-This led to another key event in Pascoli's life, his brief imprisonment in Bologna following a protest against the capture of the anarchist Giovanni Passannante, who attempted to kill Humbert I. Pascoli composed an Ode to Passannante, which he tore up soon after reading it during a socialist gathering in Bologna.
+In 1871, he moved to Rimini with six of his brothers, where he made friends with Andrea Costa, and began to participate in Socialist demonstrations.
+This led to another key event in Pascoli's life, his brief imprisonment in Bologna after a protest against the capture of the anarchist Giovanni Passannante, who attempted to kill Humbert I. Pascoli composed an Ode to Passannante, which he tore up soon after reading it during a socialist gathering in Bologna.

 Pascoli studied at the University of Bologna, where his teacher and mentor was Giosuè Carducci.
 In 1882 he was initiated at the Masonic lodge "Rizzoli" of Bologna.
-Few months l'ater he graduated, and began to teach in high schools in Matera and Massa.
+A few months later, he graduated, and began to teach in high schools in Matera and Massa.
 He lived next to his sisters Ida and Maria, in an attempt to renew the original family, building a "nest" (as he called it) for the sisters and himself.
-Although he was almost married, it is speculated that he never did because of an immature and perhaps ambiguous relationship with his sisters.
+Although he was almost married, it is speculated that he never did so because of an immature and perhaps ambiguous relationship with his sisters.